Registration is open to join the ACHIEVE Career & Networking Program!

 The Otho S.A.
 Sprague Memorial Institute was incorporated in June 1910 to implement the bequest of one of Chicago's leading businessmen.
 Since its first Board Meeting in 1911, it has stayed true to its founder's intent, provided a cost-effective model of philanthropic management while at the same time exemplifying how focused, mid-sized foundations can make a difference.
 For more than a century, The Institute's self-perpetuating volunteer Board always has included the City's health and civic leaders whose fiscal prudence and programmatic vision have maintained it as philanthropy attuned to current needs while staying true to the founder's intent ...investigation of the causes of disease and the prevention and relief of human suffering in the City of Chicago.

 Questions?
-Contact the IOMC office by sending an email to email@example.com and state the Black and Latino Mentoring Program in the subject line.
+Contact the IOMC office by sending an email to Deborah Hodges, Program Manager, at email@example.com and state ACHIEVE (Black and Latino Career & Networking Program) in the subject line.